thhuyenn19/242IS2902_R-PYTHON/README.md

 <div align="center">

-# **Building a ML Model to Predict Vietcombank's Stock Prices Based on Historical Data and Sentiment Analysis** 📈
+# **📈Building a ML Model to Predict Vietcombank's Stock Prices Based on Historical Data and Sentiment Analysis**

 </div>